pydio/pydio-doc-admin-guide/2_running_cells_in_production/6_backup_recover_uninstall.md

 You can find [more details about datasources here](https://pydio.com/en/docs/developer-guide/data).

-To backup such a datasource, we must at least backup configuration (see preceeding paragraph) and the files.
+To backup such a datasource, we must at least backup configuration (see preceding paragraph) and the files.
 The index and the content of the `.minio.sys` folder can be automatically restored after data restoration by running a resync from the admin interface.
 You can yet safely include this folder in your backups (and it is even better).